luisbenan/shpeucfapp/README.md

 A step by step series of examples that tell you how to get a development env running

 #### Install the repository
-* open the terminal/Command Prompt and use `cd /path` to go to a folder.
+* Open the terminal/Command Prompt and use `cd /path` to go to a folder.
 Preferably Desktop
 * Type: `git clone https://github.com/SHPEUCF/shpeucfapp.git` :octocat:

 #### Open the folder on the terminal/Command Prompt
-* open the terminal/Command Prompt and type: `cd {location of the repo}`
+* Open the terminal/Command Prompt and type: `cd {location of the repo}`

-#### install all dependencies
+#### Install all dependencies
-* open the terminal/Command Prompt and type: `npm install`
+* Open the terminal/Command Prompt and type: `npm install`